shailsirohi/argocd-aws-secretsmanager-demo/aws-configuration/README.md

-#Update the policy statement
+#Update the policy statement<br>
 Update policy statement to replace the correct aws region and account id.
-You can also change the secret path prefix as per requirement.
+You can also change the secret path prefix as per requirement.<br>

 ```